Obama, Congress heading for budget showdown over Syrian refugees

 WASHINGTON (Reuters) - Some U.S. Republicans sought to use a must-pass spending bill on Monday to block President Barack Obama’s plan to accept thousands of Syrian refugees, saying the Paris attacks had proven they pose too much of a threat to the United States.

-Republican Representative Brian Babin circulated a letter asking that lawmakers include a provision in the spending bill to defund the plan to admit 10,000 Syrians this year.
+Republican Representative Bruce Babin circulated a letter asking that lawmakers include a provision in the spending bill to defund the plan to admit 10,000 Syrians this year.

-“The terrorist attack in Paris by militant Islamists is a loud clanging alarm bell to Congress and the American people warning us why we must block Obama’s reckless and foolish plan,” Babin said.
+“The terrorist attack in Paris by militant Islamists is a loud clanging alarm bell to Congress and the American people warning us why we must block Obama’s reckless and foolish plan to allow tens of thousands of Syrian refugees into the U.S.,” Babin said in a statement.

 By Monday, 14 members of the House of Representatives, all Republicans, had signed the letter.
 Babin planned to collect signatures until Friday.

-Several Republican congressional committee chairmen called for the program’s suspension on Monday.
-Over a dozen state governors, almost all Republicans, refused to allow Syrian refugees into their states.
+Richard Burr, chairman of the Senate Intelligence Committee, was one of several Republican committee chairman who called for the program’s suspension on Monday.
+Over a dozen state governors, all but one of them Republicans, refused to allow Syrian refugees into their states.

 Many Republicans, who control both the House and Senate, had objected to Obama’s plan before Paris.